legacyspinner/el8-aarch64-kernel-4k-pages/devel_system_builders_README.md

 The machine  expects 4K or 16K pages but the default in el7/8 is detected as 64K.

-* New builds will be made with mock.
+* Current RPMS in the 4K repo now were built with mock, see logs at sf repo.

 Compile your own with mock with:
 <code>
-mock -r rocky-8-aarch64 kernel-4.18.0-477.13.1.el8_8.2_16K_pages.src.rpm --without debug --without debuginfo --without kabichk --enablerepo=devel
+mock -r rocky-8-aarch64 kernel-4.18.0-477.13.1.el8_8.2_4K_pages.src.rpm --without debug --without debuginfo --without kabichk --enablerepo=devel
 </code>